 Military-affiliated entrepreneurs who reported lack of access to capital as the No. 1 barrier hindering their business venture or entrepreneurial goals1

 “Securing access to capital is essential to business growth.
-But it can present some unique challenges for veterans,” said Alex McKindra, a former Air Force captain and Co-Head of Veteran Initiatives for JPMorgan Chase Commercial Banking.
+But it can present some unique challenges for veterans,” said Alex McKindra, a former Air Force captain, Co-Head of Veteran Initiatives for JPMorgan Chase Commercial Banking, and Managing Director for J.P.
+Morgan Technology Corporate Client Banking.

 Once businesses are established, lenders can review an applicant’s business credit score.
 But newer ventures don’t have a credit history, so lenders evaluate that individual’s personal credit score, McKindra said.